April 17, 2026 · By Alex Morgan

 | Estimated Net Proceeds | $376,000 |

-By negotiating from 5.5% to 4%, you save $6,000 on the same sale price.
-For a full breakdown of what else comes out of your proceeds at closing, check out our closing costs calculator.
+Dropping from 5.5% to 4% saves $6,000 on the same sale.
+For a full picture of what else comes out at closing, see our closing costs calculator.

 These are estimates.
-Your actual closing costs typically range from 1.5% to 3% depending on your state, title fees, and transfer taxes (Source: Bankrate, 2024).
-Request a seller’s net sheet — a line-by-line estimate of your proceeds — from your agent before listing.
+Actual closing costs typically run 1.5% to 3%, depending on your state, title fees, and transfer taxes (Source: Bankrate, 2024).
+Ask your agent for a seller’s net sheet — a line-by-line estimate of your proceeds — before you list.

 Tips to Negotiate a Lower Commission in 2025